Title: Truly Devious

 A big THANK YOU to Epic Reads (and more specifically, Epic Reads Insiders) for a free ARC of this book!
 You guys are fantastic!
 If you’re not an Epic Reads Insider, check it out here and make sure to become a part of it!
 And while you’re at it, follow Epic Reads on all the social medias for tons of YA content.

 Also, be sure to get your own copy of Truly Devious January 16 and read for yourself how awesome it is.

-*This review is written based on an Advanced Readers Copy of the text.
-Changes, including textual ones, may occur before the final publication is released.
+*This review has been written based on an Advanced Readers Copy of the text.
+Changes may occur before the final publication is released.